 The Corporation has a share option plan approved by the Board (the "Plan"), which was established to provide incentive to qualified parties to increase their proprietary interest in the Corporation and thereby encourage their continuing association with the Corporation.
 The Plan is administered by the directors of the Corporation and provides that options will be issued pursuant to option agreements to directors, officers, employees or consultants and other key personnel of the Corporation or a subsidiary of the Corporation.
 Under the Plan a maximum of 10% of the issued and outstanding Common Shares of the Corporation, at any time, are reserved for issuance on the exercise of stock options.
 The options have no vesting period, except as determined by the Board.
 All options expire on a date not later than ten years after the issuance of such option.
-The Plan was previously adopted by Shareholders of the Corporation on April 30, 2012.

-The following table sets out equity compensation plan information as at the end of the financial year ended September 30, 2012.
+The following table sets out equity compensation plan information as at the end of the financial year ended September 30, 2013.